 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

 The engagement partner on the audit resulting in this independent auditor's report is Diana Huang.

+"Crowe MacKay LLP"

-Chartered Professional Accountants
+Chartered Professional Accountants Vancouver, Canada April 25, 2022

-Crowe mackay up

-Vancouver, Canada

-April 29, 2021

 Aether Catalyst Solutions, Inc. Statements of Financial Position